Cellmate Who Jeffrey Epstein Claimed ‘Roughed Him Up’ Worked As Cop In Same Town As Trump National Golf Club

-Politically-connected sex offender Jeffrey Epstein’s death has been ruled a suicide by hanging, a New York City medical examiner said on Friday — six days after Epstein was found unconscious in his jail cell at New York City’s federal Metropolitan Correctional Center, as The Inquisitr reported.
+Politically-connected sex offender Jeffrey Epstein’s death has been ruled a suicide by hanging, a New York City medical examiner said on Friday.
+The announcement comes six days after Epstein was found unconscious in his jail cell at New York City’s federal Metropolitan Correctional Center, as The Inquisitr reported.
 But despite the ruling, numerous mysteries remain around they death of Epstein.

-Epstein had a lengthy roster of prominent and powerful friends, including Donald Trump, who once called Epstein a “terrific guy” and had been caught on videotape at a raucous party with Epstein at Trump’s Mar-a-Lago Palm Beach estate, as The Inquisitr had reported.
+Epstein had a lengthy roster of prominent and powerful friends, including Donald Trump.
+The president once called Epstein a “terrific guy,” and had been caught on videotape at a raucous party with Epstein at Trump’s Mar-a-Lago Palm Beach estate, as The Inquisitr had reported.

 But in what one commentator writing on Twitter called “an odd coincidence I expect an investigator would follow up on,” the bodybuilder ex-cop who was Epstein’s former cellmate — and who Epstein privately accused of assaulting him — served on the police force in Briarcliff Manor, the same upstate New York town that is also the site of Trump National Golf Club, Westchester.